Cardiovascular disease (CVD) is an umbrella term referring to strokes, coronary heart disease (CHD) and heart failure.

 Raised blood pressure is a major cause of cardiovascular disease, responsible for 62% of stroke and 49% of coronary heart disease.
 Importantly, the risk of CVD increases throughout the range of blood pressure, starting at 115/75 mmHg.(7) Salt is the major factor that increases blood pressure and is therefore responsible for many strokes and heart attacks every year.(8) From the blood pressure reduction seen in a meta-analysis (9), it was estimated that a reduction of 6 g of salt per day would reduce stroke by 24% and coronary heart disease by 18%.
 This would prevent approximately 35,000 stroke and CHD deaths a year in the UK and approximately 2.5 million deaths worldwide.(10)

-In June 2010, the National Institute for and Health and Clinical Excellence (NICE) published a report on the prevention of cardiovascular disease which highlighted salt reduction as the number one priority as a cardiovascular preventative measure.
-It also highlighted that we should be aiming for a salt intake of 6g by 2015 and 3g by 2025.(12)
+In June 2010, the National Institute for Health and Care Excellence (NICE) published a report on the prevention of cardiovascular disease which highlighted salt reduction as the number one priority as a cardiovascular preventative measure.
+It also highlighted that we should be aiming for a salt intake of 6g by 2015 and 3g by 2025.(11)

 Direct effect on stroke

-Evidence suggests that a high salt intake also has a direct effect on strokes, independent of the effect of salt on blood pressure.(8,13-14) When different populations are compared, there is a very close correlation between salt intake and stroke mortality independent of blood pressure (Fig 2).(13) Another study has confirmed this within a single country.(8)
+Evidence suggests that a high salt intake also has a direct effect on strokes, independent of the effect of salt on blood pressure.(8,12-13) When different populations are compared, there is a very close correlation between salt intake and stroke mortality independent of blood pressure (Fig 2).(12) Another study has confirmed this within a single country.(8)

 Current salt intake & dietary advice